pasumarthi25bas10035-glitch/Flight-log-database/README.md

 Maintains a chronological history of all flights.

 4. Relationship & Constraints Management
-Proper foreign key relationships between pilots, aircraft, and flights.
+Proper foreign key relationships between pilots , aircraft , and flights.
 Ensures data integrity and prevents invalid entries (such as flights without a valid pilot).

 5. CRUD Operations